fornililab/TrIPP/README.md

 # TrIPP: Trajectory Iterative pKa Predictor

-TrIPP is a Python tool based on PROPKA to calculate the pKa values during Molecular Dynamics trajectories.
+TrIPP (Trajectory Iterative pKa Predictor) is a Python tool to monitor and analyse changes in the pKa of ionisable residues during Molecular Dynamics simulations of proteins.

+TrIPP uses [PROPKA 3](https://github.com/jensengroup/propka), which is licensed under the GNU Lesser General Public License (LGPL).
+PROPKA is not included in this repository but is required to run the software.
+See the PROPKA repository for its license terms.

 ## Prerequisites

-This project is tested with Python (version 3.9).
-To make sure you have the right version available on your machine, try running the following command.
+This project has been developed and tested with Python (version 3.9).
+To make sure you have the right version available on your machine, run the following command:

 ```sh
 $ python --version